-Many people associate roosters with being aggressive nightmareish birds recalled as the barnyard terrors we encountered on our grandparents farm.
-Sadly, roosters are often type casted into this role by an unfair association.
+Many people associate roosters with being aggressive nightmarish birds recalled as the barnyard terrors we encountered on our grandparents’ farm.
+Sadly, roosters are often type cast into this role by an unfair association.

 Roosters are amazing creatures, worthy of admiration.
 Recent breeding methods have changed as the backyard chicken movement has exploded and evolved.
 The selective breeding methods by many breeders have yielded roosters better suited for the backyard setting.
 In our grandparents’ day, when a flock was kept for food be it meat or eggs, a defensive rooster was needed.
 However, chickens today are kept more often as pets that have the benefit of making breakfast.

-The breeding industry has responded, breeding for behavioral trait qualities such as docileness, calmness and friendliness.
+The breeding industry has responded, breeding for behavioral trait qualities such as docile, calmness and friendly.
 Many breeds available today have roosters that possess these qualities.
 Breeds like the Polish, Silkie, Cochin and Orpington all are breeds that are widely available that typically have well behaved roosters.
-I have all of these breeds, and can validate for good behavior in roosters of the aforementioned breeds.
+I have all of these breeds and can validate for good behavior in roosters of the aforementioned breeds.

-Don’t get me wrong, roosters have a job to do and take it seriously, but most backyard flocks have well behaved gents.
-Sometimes, a rooster can be so well behaved that they are by all purposes useless.
+Don’t get me wrong, roosters have a job to do and take it seriously, but most backyard flocks have well-behaved gents.
+Sometimes, a rooster can be so well-behaved that they are for all purposes useless.

 How can a rooster be useless, you may be wondering.
 Allow me to introduce you to Pantaphobia, the useless rooster.